FACG5/tamer-project/README.md

-# tamer-project
+# TAMER Institute Library Project

+TAMER Institute for Community Education is an educational non-governmental non for profit organization established in 1989 as a natural and necessary response to the urgent needs of the Palestinian community during the first intifada (uprising).
+The most important of these is the need to acquire means to help people learn and become productive.
+Focusing principally on the rights to education, identity, freedom of expression, and access to information.

  ---------------------------
 ### Problem Statement

-* Tamer Foundation follows the traditional systems of its library management.
+* TAMER Institute follows the traditional manual way for managing its library.

 #### Our Solution

+* Create management system for TAMER Institute's library that content of :

-* create a control Panel for the tamer foundation that inclue view/add/delete/update (CRUD) of the books/users/borrowing section
+  * A control Panel for TAMER Institute that include view/add/delete/update (CRUD) of the books/users/borrowing section
+  * Landing page for library users.

  ---------------------------